mrraymoon/abstract-collectibles/README.md

 # Abstract Collectibles
-A collection of abstract NFT images
+An NFT app that mint's abstract and random images.
+The images is created by the user

 ## Live Demo
 Check the live demo [here](https://mrraymoon.github.io/abstract-collectibles)